kanadgupta/ora-seg-fault-bug/README.md

 ### Expected Behavior

-If you go through this process again with `ora@6`, you will not see this segementation fault error.
+If you go through this process again with `ora@6`, you will not see this segmentation fault error.

 ```sh
 npm install ora@6